Amityville II: The Possession: Plot

 Sonny becomes more sinister and demonic as his face starts contorting demonically.
 Startled, he tries to keep his family away but is unsuccessful due to the demon's influence.
-On Sonny's birthday, he isolates himself from his birthday party, but Patricia goes to check on him.
+On Sonny's birthday, he isolates himself from the party, but Patricia goes to check on him.
 She tells him she does not feel guilty about what they have been doing, but due to his demonic phases and his body's gradual demonic contortions, Sonny sends her away, using foul language.
 Patricia runs away crying and tries to tell Adamsky that she thinks Sonny is possessed, but he does not respond.
 Later that night, the evil spirit tells Sonny to "kill them all."
 Sonny, now fully possessed, goes and gets Anthony's rifle and kills him, Dolores, Jan, Mark, and finally Patricia, after hunting her down.

 The next day, the police arrive, pick up the bodies, and Sonny is arrested.
 Sonny tells Adamsky at the scene that he does not recall killing his family.
 Adamsky then realizes that Sonny is possessed and asks the bishops if he can perform an exorcism on him, but they refuse, not believing him.
 He then decides to perform an exorcism without the support of the Catholic Church.
 After freeing him from police custody, Adamsky takes Sonny to church.
 Sonny attacks him and escapes after seeing the crosses on the doors.
-Adamsky runs after Sonny traces him to the house, and performs the exorcism, releasing Sonny's soul.
+Adamsky runs after Sonny, traces him to the house, and performs the exorcism, releasing Sonny's soul.
 As the police arrive, Adamsky asks Father Tom to take Sonny away from him.
 Tom takes Sonny outside, where the police arrest him and take him back into custody.
-It is revealed that the demon has transferred itself into Adamsky.
-Father Adamsky's fate and whereabouts are left unknown, and eventually, the house is put up for sale, now destined to be purchased by the Lutz family.
+It is revealed that the demon has entered Adamsky.
+Father Adamsky's fate, he was never seen or heard from again, and the house is eventually put up for sale, destined to be purchased by the Lutz family.

 Production

 Development

-The film was an international co-production film between Mexican and the United States.
+The film was an international co-production film between Mexico and the United States.
 George Lutz wanted the sequel to the 1979 film The Amityville Horror to be based on the book The Amityville Horror Part II by John G. Jones, but the producer Dino De Laurentiis secured a deal with American International Pictures for a sequel based on Murder in Amityville by Hans Holzer.
 Lutz sued De Laurentiis and ultimately lost, but succeeded in having posters placed in theaters stating "This film has no affiliation with George and Kathy Lutz."
 The film was later acquired by Filmways, which in turn was acquired by Orion Pictures shortly before release.